 Living in South korea

 In general South Korea is rather sunny the whole year except for the months of Summer.
-Clear blue sky is the norm.
+The clear blue sky is the norm.

 However, because of the extreme change in temperature, it is therefore very important to choose the right time for your trip to South Korea.
 This will influence drastically what you should pack in your suitcase!